MikelEulate/scrapy_data/README.md

+# Scrapy
-# Retrieving data from a webiste through Scrapy
+Retrieving data from a webiste through Scrapy